Doomsk/cdagpage/Documentation.md

 The lower level language referred as **C†.low** or **C†.pulse** is the algorithm as a set of pulses to be sent to real quantum computer hardware or as a QASM algorithm for simulated quantum computers.
 Its main focus is to send the complex algorithm request as a simple sequence of pulses or gates to the quantum computer so it can be manipulated properly.
 Because it has no real interaction with the quantum computer, we call it **Heisenberg-based language** — only the gates sequence matters and then we collect the result by collapsing everything on the **measurement operator.**

-The mid level language referred as **C†.mid,** **C†.gpp** or **C†.assembly** is a higher abstraction of code, **not** containing any direct **reference to quantum gates** or quantum properties.
+The mid level language referred as **C†.mid,** **C†.gpp** or simply **C†** is a higher abstraction of code, **not** containing any direct **reference to quantum gates** or quantum properties.
 It is mostly intended to pave a way between a higher level language (such as C, C++, Python, Julia, JavaScript, Rust, Erlang, Lua, C†, etc.) and the C†.pulse.

 It aims to **translate** function and class requests into set of **pulse instructions** based on the desired algorithm.
 Its second goal is to provide the right interpretation for each kind of algorithm.
-For this purpose, it calls an external language with high performance for data manipulation and analysis, such as **Julia**, to perform all the analysis on the sets of bit sequences from the measurements to give them the expected meaning, so **C†.assembly** can return a valid result for the high level language requester.
+For this purpose, it calls an external language with high performance for data manipulation and analysis, such as **Julia**, to perform all the analysis on the sets of bit sequences from the measurements to give them the expected meaning, so **C†** can return a valid result for the high level language requester.

 The high level language referred as **C†.high** is a completely abstract high level language the same way as high level languages are today.
 It connects the developer to the power of quantum computers through its familiar behavior from **functional** and **object-oriented languages** and connectivity to lower levels of C†.

-In this documentation we will present the **C†.assembly** (from now on referred as **GPP**).
+In this documentation we will present the **C†**.

-# **C†.assembly (GPP)**
+# **C†**

 ## Syntax